daticahealth/Datica-V3/public/site/content/pages/1.compliance/index.md

 subhead: 'Managed Service for your solution in the cloud'
 bg_image: /assets/bg/share-monitor-home-bg.svg
 icon: /assets/icons/logo--monitor-icon.svg
+template: product/page
 blocks:
   -
-    type: video_text
+    type: text_image
-    related_video: 1ucmmX9i5Lo4gNY1UKpWOz
-    video_title: 'Healthcare cloud compliance needs to be flexible'
+    block_title: 'Compliance for the modern cloud'
-    video_text: 'Compliance on the cloud isn’t a one-size-fits-all challenge.
+    block_body: 'Compliance on the cloud isn’t a one-size-fits-all challenge.
 Maybe you don’t have the expertise, time, and resources to build your HIPAA-compliant infrastructure, but still need the flexibility to scale without an overly rigid partner.
 That’s where we can help– with Datica Cloud Compliance, an end-to-end solution for cloud managed services.'
+    block_image: '/assets/art/book art - hitrust history, thumb.png'
     icon_align: right
+    button_icon: /assets/icons/icon-chevron-down.svg
+    button_label: 'Explore Cloud Compliance'
+    button_classes: 'button button-primary'
+    button_anchor: cta
   -
     type: col_text
     content_columns: